cjllorente827/ndustria/README.md

 The log file is a log of the most recent Pipeline run.
 This is a condensed version of that run which pulls out information about the processing and execution of ndustria tasks

+[Error] Looks like the last run didn't complete any Tasks.
+Use "ndustria -l" to see what went wrong.
+Exiting.